microsoft/health-architectures/Postman/README.md

 }
 ```

-You now have a valid access token in your Postman environment and can use the token in subsequent API calls to Azure API for FHIR - passing through FHIR-Proxy on the way in.
+You now have a valid access token in your Postman environment and can use the token in subsequent API calls to FHIR service - passing through FHIR-Proxy on the way in.
 For more information about access tokens in AAD, see [Microsoft identity platform access tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens).

 __Note:__ Access tokens expire after 60 minutes.
 To obtain a token refresh, simply make another ```POST AuthorizeGetToken``` call and you will receive a new token valid for another 60 minutes.

-## Step 6 - Test Azure API for FHIR with Postman
+## Step 6 - Test FHIR service with Postman

 1. In Postman, click on `Collections` on the left, select the `FHIR CALLS` collection, and then select the `GET List Metadata` call.
 Your Postman interface should look something like this:

 <img src="./docs/images/Screenshot_2022-02-17_101024_edit2.png" height="328">

-2. Click `Send` to test that Azure API for FHIR and FHIR-Proxy are functioning on a basic level.
-The `GET List Metadata` call returns the Azure API for FHIR server's Capability Statement.
+2. Click `Send` to test that FHIR service and FHIR-Proxy are functioning on a basic level.
+The `GET List Metadata` call returns the FHIR service server's Capability Statement.
 If you receive an error, there should be information in the response indicating the cause of the error.
 If you receive a response like shown below, this means your setup has passed the first test.

 <img src="./docs/images/Screenshot_2022-02-17_101116_edit2.png" height="328">

 3. Click on `POST Save Patient` in the `FHIR CALLS` collection and press `Send`.
-If you get a response like shown below, this means you succeeded in populating Azure API for FHIR with a Patient Resource.
+If you get a response like shown below, this means you succeeded in populating FHIR service with a Patient Resource.
 This indicates that your setup is functioning properly.

 <img src="./docs/images/Screenshot_2022-02-17_101224_edit2.png" height="328">

 4. Try `GET List Patients` in the `FHIR CALLS` collection and press `Send`.
-If the response is as shown below, this means you successfully queried Azure API for FHIR for a list of every Patient Resource stored on the FHIR server.
+If the response is as shown below, this means you successfully queried FHIR service for a list of every Patient Resource stored on the FHIR server.
 This means your setup is fully functional.

 <img src="./docs/images/Screenshot_2022-02-17_101255_edit2.png" height="328">